Schoenborn wins Bau Neutron Award

 - (505) 667-7000

-The American Crystallographic Association (ACA) has selected retired Laboratory Senior Fellow Benno Schoenborn, formerly of LANL's Bioenergy and Biome Sciences group, to receive the 2016 Bau Neutron Diffraction Award.
+The American Crystallographic Association (ACA) has selected retired Laboratory Senior Fellow Benno Schoenborn, formerly of the Lab's Bioenergy and Biome Sciences group, to receive the 2016 Bau Neutron Diffraction Award.
 The award recognizes exceptional research achievement in neutron diffraction.
 Schoenborn is honored for his pioneering research in macromolecular neutron crystallography and the design and development of the neutron crystallography beamline (Protein Crystallography Station, PCS) at the Los Alamos Neutron Scattering Center (LANSCE).

 Schoenborn has been called the “father of neutron crystallography.”
 Neutron crystallography uses neutron diffraction to elucidate protein structures.
 When a beam of neutrons hits a crystallized protein, the neutrons are scattered by the crystal and their diffraction pattern is recorded.
 This approach reveals information about the location of hydrogen atoms, which provides insight for enzyme mechanisms, hydrogen bonding and water structure in macromolecules.